Diokuz/baron/readme.md

 - Doesn't replace native system scroll mechanic.
 - Customizable scrollbar design with full CSS support.
 - No strong dependencies on jQuery.
-- Plugin system (fixable headers, sticky footer, autotests and more)
 - Can be inited on hidden blocks
 - Vertical, horizontal and bidirectional scroll
 - Infinite scroll